isomerpages/moe-teckgheepri/_our-departments/Deep Learning/Mathematics.md

 <p>Tinkering with Mathematics Programme</p>
 </li>
 </ul>
-<h5><strong>Differentiated Curriculum</strong></h5>
+<h4><strong>Differentiated Curriculum</strong></h4>
-<p>P3 to P6 pupils are banded into the various learning groups to allow teachers
+<p>P3 to P6 students are banded into the various learning groups to allow
-to better customise teaching instructions, resources and activities to meet pupils’ needs.
-Learners with more advanced knowledge and interests get to stretch their abilities by engaging in high-order activities while others can have the flexibility to learn at their own pace with smaller teacher-pupil ratio.</p>
+teachers to better customise teaching instructions, resources and activities to meet students’ needs.
+Learners with more advanced knowledge and interests get to stretch their abilities by engaging in high-order activities while others can have the flexibility to learn at their own pace with smaller teacher-student ratio.</p>
-<h5><strong>Learning Support for Mathematics (LSM)</strong></h5>
+<h4><strong>Learning Support for Mathematics (LSM)</strong></h4>
 <p>Our Learning Support for Mathematics programme aims to support selected
-Primary 1 and 2 pupils who have difficulty in basic numeracy.
+Primary 1 and 2 students who have difficulty in basic numeracy.
 We aim to build their confidence and inculcate positive beliefs about their ability to solve Math problems.
-The LSM lessons are conducted with smaller sized groups to ensure that these pupils receive help in areas that they are weak in.
-This programme will give more opportunities for pupils to experience success in Mathematics.</p>
+The LSM lessons are conducted with smaller sized groups to ensure that these students receive help in areas that they are weak in.
+This programme will give more opportunities for students to experience success in Mathematics.</p>
-<h5><strong>Tinkering with Mathematics Programme (TMP)</strong></h5>
+<h4><strong>Tinkering with Mathematics Programme (TMP)</strong></h4>
-<p>The TMP is a Mathematics enrichment programme for selected Primary 4 pupils
+<p>The TMP is a Mathematics enrichment programme for selected Primary 4 students
 who demonstrate interest and ability in Mathematics.
-It aims to develop in pupils mathematical reasoning skills and deepen their conceptual understanding through an inquiry approach.
-Under the guidance of our trained teachers, pupils will have opportunities to collaborate with their peers and engage in mathematical thinking through resources such as puzzles, games and mathematics explorations which are specially designed for the programme.
-The rich learning experiences offered by the programme serve to help pupils to develop the habits, attitudes and dispositions mathematicians possess, as well as to gain important 21st century competencies such as critical and inventive thinking and effective communication skills.</p>
+It aims to develop in students mathematical reasoning skills and deepen their conceptual understanding through an inquiry approach.
+Under the guidance of our trained teachers, students will have opportunities to collaborate with their peers and engage in mathematical thinking through resources such as puzzles, games and mathematics explorations which are specially designed for the programme.
+The rich learning experiences offered by the programme serve to help students to develop the habits, attitudes and dispositions mathematicians possess, as well as to gain important 21st century competencies such as critical and inventive thinking and effective communication skills.</p>
 <div class="isomer-image-wrapper">
 <img style="width:70%" height="auto" width="100%" src="/images/deeplearningmath1.jpg">